0xvpr/US-area-code-scraper/README.md

 # US Area Code Scraper
-This script scrapes <a href="https://www.worldatlas.com/na/us/area-codes.html">worldatlas.com</a>'s US Area Code Map and parses it to create
+This script scrapes worldatlas's <a href="https://www.worldatlas.com/na/us/area-codes.html">US Area Code Map</a> and parses it to create
 a python dict.
 The dict is then formatted into a copy-pastable code snippet.

 Any contributions and suggestions are welcome.